OmniSharp/generator-aspnet/README.md

 ### BowerJson

-Creates a new Bower file
+Creates a new `bower.json` and configuration file.

 Example: